 A list of famous philanthropists who gave away a substantial part of their fortune to charitable causes.
-This list is not exhaustive, but gives a selection of the most famous and notable philanthropists.
+This list is not exhaustive but gives a selection of the most famous and notable philanthropists.

 Robert Owen (1771 – 1858) – Welsh social reformer who attempted to build utopian socialist and co-operative movement.
 He invested his business profits in providing better conditions for his workers and campaigning for social change.
 He also invested money in a Utopian community experiment in America.

 Sir Titus Salt (1803 – 1876) – Victorian businessman who developed successful manufacture of Alpaca wool in Bradford, Yorkshire.
-Also famous for building his model village in Saltaire, and being one of few businessmen of era to care about his workers.
+Also famous for building his model village in Saltaire, and being one of few businessmen of the era to care about his workers.

 Andrew Carnegie (1835 – 1919) Born in Scotland to poor parents, Carnegie moved to America where he became very wealthy through dominating the US steel industry.
 After selling his steel company in 1901, he devoted the rest of his life to giving away his wealth to projects such as libraries, world peace and education.
 By his death, he had given away $4.8 billion (2010 terms)